Vlad-404/photo-portfolio/README.md

 # UX

 ## Idea
 The idea behind this project was to present the pictures I gathered over time and during my travels.
 I was always fascinated by the mutual relationships of different spaces, colours and how they all work together, especially in nature.
-This why most of my pictures are about nature.
+This is why most of my pictures are about nature.
 My other interest is gaming where this fascination with space and colours didn't get ignored.
-Even if games are property of their publishers/ developers, I decided to include some of them, as pictures here are a result of my own effort.

 As my collection of pictures was increasing, I decided to use it and make a portfolio website where I can possibly profit out of a static resource which are images.
 That is why I set up a web site with portfolio of my work which can serve as an online shop.

-As this is only for educational purposes, I will not be charging for the images or sending them out just yet, and if someone tries to buy something, there wilL be a notification not to use their real bank card.
+As this is only for educational purposes, I will not be charging for the images or sending them out just yet, and if someone tries to buy something, Stripe payment system won't let them untill I activate my account.

-The scope of this project will be localized on just the images I made, and potential customers will be able to select the size of the image they order.
+The scope of this project will be localized on just the images I made.
 Making this site to be a platform where I can make my living of, is not in the scope of this project, but it's open to the possibility.

 I chose to make this project because of the following:
 * I love to travel